My name is Deike Louise, founder of SLOW Communications. Happy you found me. One step closer to slowing down and creating connection.

 One of my responsibilities as regional manager for Swapfiets was creating ways of cooperation.
 Networking is my second nature.
 Whether I am talking to an employee or a director of a company, my high capacity to empathise makes it easy to create a connection.

 My previous jobs required a high sense of responsibility and self-reliance.
 Figuring out how to do things, for example designing and managing a volunteer program from scratch for Studyportals.
 But even more important: they all required the capability to create this essential connection.

 Always running around, trying to do as much as possible in one day and setting the bar very high with everything.
 I neither had a routine or ‘slow’ moments.
-I did have bad sleep, fast heart beatings throughout the day, irregular breathing and a mind which was constantly on.
-I was stressed, unhappy and constantly questioned the purpose of being on this world.
+I did have bad sleep, fast heart beatings throughout the day, irregular breathing and a restless mind.

 I really had to learn to allow myself to take it slow.

-This ‘turtle knowledge’ together with my aspiration to support others – SLOW Communications was founded.
+SLOW Communications is the result of this ‘turtle knowledge’ together with my aspiration to support others.